 John Berlinski is a partner in Kasowitz’s Century City office and Chair of the firm’s Entertainment Practice Group.
 His practice focuses on representing top actors, directors, producers, talent agencies, executives, studios, networks, casinos, and resorts, among others, in their most significant disputes, including litigating licensing, intellectual property, and "backend" profit participation claims.

-John has been recognized as one of Hollywood’s top attorneys by The Hollywood Reporter on its “Power Lawyers 2020: Hollywood’s Top 100 Attorneys” list, and as an Entertainment Trailblazer by The National Law Journal for his groundbreaking work as an entertainment lawyer.
+John has been recognized as one of Hollywood’s top attorneys by The Hollywood Reporter on its “Power Lawyers 2020: Hollywood’s Top 100 Attorneys” list, and as an Entertainment Trailblazer by The American Lawyer and by The National Law Journal for his groundbreaking work as an entertainment lawyer.
 He has also been recognized in Variety's "Legal Impact Report," which spotlights leading attorneys in the entertainment industry.